blinds52/odata/minutes/odata-meeting-21_on-20130117-minutes.md

 **No further discussion**. **No objections**.
 The **motion passes**.

 ODATA-172
-: "EntitySet may be qualified with namespace or alias and EntityContainer" [component: OData ABNF Construction Rules] is **Proposed** with no objections.
+: "EntitySet may be qualified with namespace or alias and EntityContainer" [component: OData ABNF Construction Rules] is **Resolved** with no objections.

 ###5.4 Issues in Proposed state (carried over from Jan 10, 2013 TC meeting)